Review Coveo Machine Learning model information

 "Error" section

-If the status of your model is Degraded or Failed, an Error section is displayed under the Information tab.
+An Error section appears under the Information tab when an error occurs for a model.
 This section contains additional information to help you troubleshoot your Coveo ML model.

 Filter information by language